alt-romes/babel-metric-counter/README.md

 the `haskell-language-server` and the VSCode extension that uses it).

-With that installed, you can run the above command `cabal run metric-counter all_logs.txt` which will compile the app if it hasn't yet.
+With that installed, you can run the above command `cabal run metric-counter all_logs.clean.txt` which will compile the app if it hasn't yet.